 Plumbers specialize in installing drainage, potable water, and sewage systems.
 They may be a master plumber or a journeyman plumber.
 They are licensed to work in any state.
 Plumbers must have at least a high school diploma, but some may have additional training and certification.
-Visit Website for apprenticeship programs that are available.

 Once a person has completed an apprenticeship and has been working in the plumbing business for two to five years, he or she can apply to become a journeyman plumber.
 In order to become a journeyman, a person must take a comprehensive exam that measures his or her plumbing knowledge and skills.
 In most states, a journeyman plumber must also complete continuing education to maintain his or her license.
 Additionally, a plumber is required to renew his or her license every three to five years depending on the state.